aktnk/onvif-web-viewer/README.md

     *   You can record from multiple cameras simultaneously.
     *   The recording status (REC indicator) is displayed for each camera independently.
     *   Recordings are saved as MP4 files on the server.
+    *   When a recording is stopped, a thumbnail is automatically generated from the video (captured at the 2-second mark).
+    *   New recordings appear immediately in the recordings list after stopping (no page reload required).
-*   **Playback & Management**: A list of completed recordings is available at the bottom of the page.
+*   **Playback & Management**: Completed recordings are displayed in a 4-column grid layout with thumbnail previews.
+    *   Each recording card shows: thumbnail image, camera name, filename, and start/end timestamps.
-    *   Click the "Play" button to watch a recording.
-Recordings from deleted cameras will be labeled accordingly and remain playable.
+    *   Click the "Play" button to watch a recording in a modal player.
+    *   Recordings from deleted cameras will be labeled accordingly and remain playable.
     *   Click the red delete icon (🗑️) to permanently delete a recording.
 A confirmation prompt will appear before deletion.
-This will remove both the database record and the MP4 file from the server.
+This will remove both the database record, the MP4 file, and the thumbnail from the server.

 ## API Reference